1998 Cook County, Illinois, elections: Cook County Board of Commissioners

-General election

 Cook County Board of Review

 In the 1998 Cook County Board of Review election, all three seats were up for election.
 This was the first election for what would be a newly reconstituted body.
 In 1996, the Illinois Legislature successfully passed Public Act 89-671, which made it so that, in 1998, the Cook County Board of Appeals would be renamed Cook County Board of Review and be reconstituted as a three-member body.

 All elections held in 1998 were for four-year terms.

 1st district

-Republican Maureen Murphy defeated Democrat David B. McAfee.
+Republican Maureen Murphy defeated Democrat David McAfee.